anjimene7/BedethequeKomga/README.md

 - A Komga instance with access to the admin account
 - Either Windows/Linux/MAc or alternatively Docker
-- Python installed if using Windows, Linux or Mac natively
+- Python installed if using Windows, Linux or Mac natively (version 3.10 at least)

 ## refresh metadata